 - Apply persistent but polite pressure

-This four-point approach can form the core of productive, effective advocacy for your child, but talking to other parents and advocates can provide you with critical support and ideas.
-Connecting with parents’ groups and national organizations concerned with the well-being of visually impaired children and adults is another powerful tool.
+This four-point strategy lays the foundation for strong advocacy for your child.
+Yet, discussing with other parents and advocates adds crucial support and ideas.
+Engaging with parents’ groups and national bodies focused on visually impaired children and adults is also a significant resource.